-Edith Piaf, born Edith Giovanna Gassion, born December 19, 1915, in Paris, France, was a singer and actress whose interpretation of the chanson, or French ballad, made her internationally famous.
+Edith Piaf, born Edith Giovanna Gassion, on December 19, 1915, in Paris, France, is the singer and actress whose interpretation of the chanson, or French ballad, made her internationally famous.
 Among her trademark songs were “Non, je ne regrette rien” (“No, I Don’t Regret Anything”) and “La Vie en rose” (literally “Life in Pink”.

 The Aristipposian Poet

 Piaf’s songs and singing style seemed to reflect the tragedies of her own difficult life.
 Her mother, a café singer, abandoned her at birth, and she was taken in by her grandmother, who reared the girl in a brothel.
 Piaf reportedly became blind at age three as a complication of meningitis but recovered her sight four years later.
 A few years after that she joined her father, a circus acrobat, and accompanied him while he performed.
 She sang in the streets of Paris, earning a meagre living while often in the company of petty criminals.
 Piaf gave birth to a daughter in 1932, but the child died two years later from meningitis.
 In 1935 she was discovered by Louis Leplée, a cabaret owner, who gave her her first nightclub job.
 It was Leplée who began calling her “la môme piaf,” Parisian slang for “little sparrow,” in apparent reference to her diminutive size—under 5 feet (142 cm) tall and about 90 pounds (40 kg) in weight.
 She later adopted the name professionally.
 Her debut was acclaimed by the actor Maurice Chevalier, who was in the audience that night.